elaitala/git-github-lab/github-lab-answers.md

 1. to create a branch: git branch new-branch-name
 2. to switch between branches: git checkout new-branch-name
 3. You'd use a branch to test different ideas before committing

+Commit 4:
+1. You would use 'git merge' in order to combine your changes with someone else changes to the same file.
+You'd submit a pull request to have your branch merged if you've added functionality that improves the project for everyone
+2. To send all your work to the repo: git add -A >> git commit -m "adding everything" >> git push origin master